sandhya-bdb/Expense-Tracking-System/README.md

 # Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.An expense tracking system is a tool or software designed to help individuals or organizations monitor, record, categorize, and analyze their spending.

 ## Project Structure